Table of Contents

 - Cranberries are hot in potency.

 - People who take anticoagulant / blood thinning medicines (Warfarin, to prevent the formation of blood clots in the blood) should take Cranberries cautiously.
-As it may affect efficacy and safety of anticoagulant medicines in body.
+As it may affect efficacy, and safety of anticoagulant medicines in the body.

 - People taking blood-thinning medicines, and prescribed Aspirin, should not drink too much Cranberry juice.